VIC.GOV.AU | Policy and Advisory Library

 • The median threshold previously used under the SFO for equity no longer exists.

-• All students identified with high needs will be provided with funding.
+• All students identified with high needs will be provided with funding, including those students who are in out-of-home care.

 Eligibility